HazemAbdesamed/bike-points/README.md

 ## Sample API Response

 When querying the endpoint [https://api.tfl.gov.uk/BikePoint/](https://api.tfl.gov.uk/BikePoint/), the API returns a JSON array containing objects for each bike point.
-Below is an sample of the structure:
+Below is an example of the structure:

 ```json
 [